Client Support Knowledge Center

 requires federal agencies to assess the environmental effects of their proposed actions prior to making decisions.
 The range of actions covered by NEPA is broad and includes: making decisions on permit applications, adopting federal land management actions, and constructing highways and other publicly-owned facilities.

-Each state has their own SHPO and they aid communities to identify, evaluate, preserve, and revitalize their historic, archeological, and cultural resources.
+Each state has their own SHPO and they aid communities to identify, evaluate, preserve, and revitalize their historic, archaeological, and cultural resources.

 Identifying, documenting, and interpreting all types of above-ground historical resources, to assess their significance, and to develop and implement impact mitigation strategies.
 This includes, but is not limited to, buildings, bridges, dams, railroad components, maritime structures, cultural landscapes, and cemeteries.